bhumibansal06/To-Do/README.md

 ⚡ Usage

-   Enter a task in the input field and click the + button to add it.
+   Enter a task in the input field and click the + button to add it. <br>
-   Mark tasks as complete by clicking the checkbox (applies a strikethrough).
+   Mark tasks as complete by clicking the checkbox (applies a strikethrough). <br>
-   Delete tasks by clicking the 🗑️ icon.
+   Delete tasks by clicking the 🗑️ icon.<br>
    Enjoy a smooth, interactive experience! 🎉

 🛠️ Technologies Used

-   HTML5 – Structure
+   HTML5 – Structure<br>
-   CSS3 – Styling (Glassmorphism & Animations)
+   CSS3 – Styling (Glassmorphism & Animations)<br>
-   JavaScript – Functionality
+   JavaScript – Functionality<br>

 📌 Author: Bhumi Bansal